Skip to main content

 Consent

-When MSU researchers are responsible for enrolling research subjects and consent will be obtained, the MSU researchers must obtain, document, and maintain records of consent for each subject or each subject’s legally authorized representative in the manner required by the external IRB.
+When MSU researchers are responsible for enrolling research subjects and consent will be obtained, the MSU researchers must obtain, document, and maintain records of consent for each subject or each subject’s legally authorized representative in the manner required by the reviewing IRB.

 Reportable Events

-In addition to reporting obligations with the reviewing external IRB, there is still an ongoing obligation to report the following immediately to the MSU HRPP:
+In addition to reporting obligations with the reviewing IRB, there is still an ongoing obligation to report the following immediately to the MSU HRPP:

 • Any audit (e.g., NIH or FDA)